jondysinger/grocery-data-api/app/README.md

 # grocery-data-app

-APP to retrieve data on grocery products and their stock levels
+Application to retrieve data on grocery products and their stock levels